ingonyama-zk/icicle/README.md

 docker run --gpus all -it <name_of_your_choice> /bin/bash
 ```

-## Examples

-We've provided a few [examples](./examples/) using ICICLE with c++ and our rust bindings.

 ## Contributions

-Join our [Discord Server][DISCORD] and find us on the #icicle channel.
+Join our [Discord Server][DISCORD] and find us on the icicle channel.
 We will be happy to work together to support your use case and talk features, bugs and design.

 ### Development Contributions